LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 To write articles, you have to user Markdown langague.
 [Here](https://guides.github.com/features/mastering-markdown/#examples) you can find the main basics of Markdown syntax.
 Please note, there are many different versions of Markdown and some of them are not supported by Hexo.
 To use tags plugins to highlight code or add Fancybox image, please read [Hexo docs](https://hexo.io/docs/tag-plugins.html)

+**I STRONGLY recommend you to use Google Photos as a CDN to store your all images of your blog to speed up loading of pages.**

 ### Front-matter settings ###